GodIsADJ/HackYourCity_Mons/README.md

 |   routes.py : The back-end running with Flask
 |
 +---clustering_station_velo
-|       cluster.py : A file to help the city of Mons to choose where to place bicycle parking
+|       cluster.py : A machine learning algorithm to help the city of Mons to choose where to place bicycle parking
 |
 +---data : The csv files we can use
 |       ...